Conjoined twins are two babies that are born physically connected to each other.

 Many factors weigh heavily in the decision to pursue separation surgery, such as:

-Because conjoined twins are rare, it may be difficult to find resources specifically for conjoined twins or their families.
-But there are a number of organizations that support parents who have lost children or who have children with grave physical problems.
+Because conjoined twins are rare, it may be difficult to find resources for conjoined twins or their families.
+But there are a number of organizations that support parents who have lost children or who have children with grave physical conditions.
 Your medical team can put you in touch with some of these groups as well as with medical social workers and counselors.